 However, if you’re not up for a significant hike, Max Patch is the Southern Appalachian Mountains bald for you.

-Have you hiked to Andrews Bald?
+Have you hiked to Andrews Bald or any other balds in the Smokies?
 What did you think?
 Let us know in the comments.

 2 thoughts on “How Do You Get to Andrews Bald?
 What To Know Before You Go”

 Its the most beautiful place in the Smokies as far as my husband and I are concerned !
 We’ve been hiking it since the 1970’s, before the NPS added all those log steps to the trail!
 Not so sure which way was easier…

 When the Flame Azalea and Rhododendron bloom, its absolutely incredible.
 So grateful for all my hikes up there.

 It’s easy in and moderate out.
 Good for families and older seasoned citizens in good condition.
 The views are good on a clear day.